ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 `Function`

-Callback function with single argument: `CKEDITOR` namespace. **Invoked single time after namespace loaded, regardless of editor instances number**.
+Callback function with single argument: `CKEDITOR` namespace.

+**Invoked exactly one time regardless of editor instances number.
+It is called after namespace loaded and before any editor instances initialized**.

 This property should be used if you need to modify the `CKEDITOR` object, e.g. add an external plugin:

 ```jsx
 <CKEditor